IoTcloudServe/Rama4-Model/dynamic-traffic-assignment-kasemrat/2021-02-05-09-37-42/readme.md

 Remove edges using netconvert
 =============================================================================
 Users can remove all edges which can not be used by passenger vehicles.
-Here, if your road network is with  left-hand drive, please use **--lefthand** option for every time that you convert the network.
+Here, if your road network is with  left-hand drive, please use **"--lefthand"** option for every time that you convert the network.

 **netconvert --sumo-net-file osm.net.xml --lefthand --remove-edges.by-vclass hov,taxi,bus,delivery,transport,lightrail,cityrail,rail_slow,rail_fast,motorcycle,bicycle,pedestrian -o osm_netconvert.net.xml**